anita-martin5703/anita-martin5703.github.io/resume.md

 # ANITA MARTN
-#### 5741 Osuna RD NE #213 ● Albuquerque, NM 87109 ● Phone: (505) 710-2706
+#### //5741 Osuna RD NE #213 ● Albuquerque, NM 87109 ● Phone: (505) 710-2706
 #### Email: [anita.martin5703@gmail.com](mailto:anita[at]anita.martin5703@gmail.com) ● GitHub Username: anita-martin5703

 <hr>

 ### PROFESSIONAL STATEMENT

-<p> I am pursuing a new career after a career in the warehouse industry.
-I discovered after a decade in management roles that my real passion was in having the ability to understand computers and wanting to learn more about them to become more well-rounded and understand its functions, and to build on top of that.
-While working as a Warehouse Manager gave me some satisfaction in this, I have been wanting to advance my knowledge and start to learn to code through taking classes.
+<p> I am pursuing a new career after a career in the warehouse/satellite industry.
+I discovered after some years in management roles my real passion is in Computer Technology.
+While working at my last position, as a Warehouse Manager gave me some satisfaction in this, I have been wanting to expand my knowledge and abilities to learn code through taking classes.
 This is when I decided that I wanted to return to school and learn the current computer languages and techniques that can help me further my career in becoming a Software Programmer.
 </p>

 <hr>